 Students who are eligible for federal student aid can generally qualify for at least one of two federal student loans that do not require a parent borrower or credit-worthy cosigner: the Federal Direct Stafford and/or the Federal Perkins Loan.

 Federal Perkins Loan

-William D. Ford Federal Direct Subsidized Loan
+William D. Ford Federal Direct Stafford Loan (Subsidized and Unsubsidized)

-Federal Direct PLUS Loans
+Federal Direct Parent PLUS Loans

 Bryant University participates in the Federal Direct Parent PLUS Program.
 This fixed-rate government loan allows parents who are U.S. citizens, U.S. nationals or permanent residents to borrow funds for their child's undergraduate educational expenses.
 This federal program is available to parents of a dependent student who will require additional financing beyond the student's Stafford and/or Perkins Loans.
 Unlike the Stafford or Perkins, the parent is the borrower, not the student.